pledbrook/practical-groovy-public/README.md

 * [HTML](https://pledbrook.github.io/practical-groovy-public/)
 * [PDF](https://pledbrook.github.io/practical-groovy-public/practical-groovy.pdf)

 Remember that these are early drafts and not representative of the final book.
+If you would like to leave feedback in terms of improvements or fixes, please add via this project's GitHub Issues.

-But I genuinely hope that people will find them useful.
+I hope that people find even the early drafts useful!

 ## Table of contents